andrel6392/github-tutorial/README.md

 This command is the go to command.
 The command is written like so: `git status`If you come accross an error you will most likely want to git status to try and see what the problem in your code is.
 The git status command will let you know of any untracked files and which files need to be committed.
 This won't tell you of any errors in your code though, that is what the command line is for.
 ### Git Add
 The use for this command is to "add" your files to the staging area.
 The way git commands were taught to me is that git itself is a photographer and github is the album where photographs are stored.
 When you use `git add` you are bringing all your files onto the stage for their picture to be taken.
 The pictures however is not taken yet, so the files are just waiting there for something to happen.
 There are different variations of the `git add` command.
 For example, you could do `git add .` which adds all the files that have been changed from your last commit/add.
 You can use `git add file` which adds a specific file that you have in your repository.
 Finally, you can do `git add --all` which literally adds all the files in your repository.
+### Git Commit
+Going back to the photographer reference above, using git commit is how you take a picture of your work that you have done so far.
+The only things that will be committed or taken a picture of, are the things that have been added to the stage.
+The command is written like so: `git commit -m "message"`.
+The commit messages are usually short and they explain what the commits do, usually written in present tense telling the user what the commit changed or added.
+### Git Push
+Now that the photograph has been taken, what do we do now?
+The answer you should say is put it in an album.
+This is done by pushing your commits to the github.
+In order to push though, you must have a connection setup(refer back to Remote Repository).
+Once that is done you can push whenever you want and your latest commits will also go to the website.
+After you have a link setup to your repository you area able to just `git push` and thats it.

+---